dylan-chong/engr201-assignments/Case Study.md

 # Recommended Prevention Methods

+## Regularly Install Software Updates

 Regularly installing software updates appears to be the most important and effective method in protecting Wellington Hospital against ransomware attacks.
 It directly addresses vulnerabilities, and is not time-consuming.

+## Install the Latest Operating System

 Installing the latest operating systems is not recommended, mainly because of the time required to install the latest operating systems, and therefore potential interruptions to work at the hospital.

+## Educate Staff to Recognise Phishing Attacks

-Educating staff to recognise phishing attacks is recommended because it could reduce the probability of an infection through malicious email attachments.
+Educating staff to recognise phishing attacks is recommended because it could reduce the probability of an infection through malicious email attachments, especially from Locky.
 This method does not protect against Software Supply Chain Attacks because software is not (usually) delivered by email to hospital staff directly.

+## Disable the SMB v1 Protocol

+**TODO**

+## Limit Administrator Account Permissions

 Limiting administrator account permissions is also a recommended method to protect Wellington Hospital because it reduces the probability that NotPetya